bluesky66-dev/kibana/packages/kbn-plugin-generator/README.md

     Build a distributable archive of your plugin.

-To start kibana run the following command from HyperSec Kibana root.
+To start kibana run the following command from Kibana root.

   - `yarn start`